heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ```
 ### Drop Git LFS to Railway working
 The previous model I was using (YOLOv2) was a lot larger - so I originally had set up Git LFS to store the model weights.
 I found out that when railway cloned my repo, it didn't pull down the LFS files.
 This was a problem for running worker!
 Eg: we're gonna need those weights, sir.
 This also took me while to figure out, because I couldn't get it to replicate locally.
 The new YOLOv8 model is much smaller, so I just stored it in the repo without using LFS.
 I'm sure I could have run a build command to pull down the LFS files, but I didn't want to spend more time on it and the weight file is only like 5 MB.

+### More Monorepo woes on Railway

+I wanted to keep my monorepo structure because it's nice and simple for a small project like this.
+I also have the YOLO worker and the API Server set up to use the database schema.
+I could have avoided some of this trouble by having the worker `GET` the cam list and `POST` new data to the API Server instead of creating a direct DB connection, and I'll do that in the future.
+But for now, I wanted to keep it simple.
+That meant two railway services from the same repo, that both use the same database schema.
+So there are two services on Railway that both launch from the `backend` directory (the API server and the worker).
+The cool thing that you can do is tell Railway (or it was really nixpacks here) to build your app using a specific config file via an environment variable (eg `NIXPACKS_CONFIG_FILE`) in the service settings.
+So there are now two .toml files in the `backend` directory - `api_nixpacks_config.toml.toml` and `worker_nixpacks_config.toml.toml`, to launch the API Server and the Worker respectively.
+This is super convenient, it did take a while to figure out how to get it working though.
+I finally figured out that I could use nixpacks to create the build plan (see `nixpacks plan`) it would have used by default for the python services, and just modify the plan slightly for each service. ✅

 ## React Router on Gihub Pages
 I set up the front end as a React.js single page app.
 I've been wanting to learn React for a while, so this was a good excuse to do so.
 I used the latest version of [React Router](https://reactrouter.com/en/main) to handle routing for the SPA, but when I got started I didn't realize that hosting on Github doesn't give the option to redirect all endpoints to the root path.